Rogers asks Quebecor to join bid for Shaw's Freedom Mobile – media - NewsBreak

 Rogers asks Quebecor to join bid for Shaw's Freedom Mobile – media

-(Reuters) - Canadian wireless giant Rogers Communications Inc has asked telecom company Quebecor Inc to join a bid for Shaw Communications Inc’s Freedom Mobile, the Globe and Mail reported on Friday, citing an unnamed source.
+May 6 (Reuters) - Canadian wireless giant Rogers Communications Inc has asked telecom company Quebecor Inc to join its bid for Shaw Communications Inc’s broadcasting services, the Globe and Mail reported on Friday, citing an unnamed source.

 Rogers said last year it would buy Shaw for about C$20 billion ($15 billion) in a deal that would create Canada’s second-largest cellular and cable operator.

-Canada’s telecommunications regulator in March conditionally approved Rogers’s acquisition of Shaw’s broadcast services.
+Canada’s telecommunications regulator in March conditionally approved Rogers’s acquisition of Shaw’s Freedom Mobile.
 Two other regulators, Competition Bureau and Innovation, Science and Economic Development Canada, are reviewing Rogers’ plans to buy the rest of Shaw’s businesses.

 Friday’s report comes two months after Canadian investment firm Globalive offered $2.9 billion for Freedom Mobile.